ParthRawat1302/Weather-Dashboard/README.md

 # ⛅ Weather Dashboard

 A full-stack **Weather Dashboard** that allows users to check real-time and hourly weather details for any location, save them for future reference, and personalize their experience with themes and settings.
-The app integrates **Google OAuth** for authentication and serves both frontend and backend from a single server.
+The app integrates **Google OAuth** for authentication and serves frontend and backend from a different server.

 ---